 Can you remember setting up your very first Apple device?
-Maybe it was an iPod, a first-generation iPhone, or maybe you’re new to the game and are setting up your iPhone 8 or the latest MacBook.
-At the beginning of every Apple journey, a necessary step is creating an Apple ID.
+Maybe it was an iPod, a first-generation iPhone, or maybe you’re new to the game and are setting up your iPhone 8, iPhone X, or the latest MacBook.
+Every Apple journey starts with an Apple ID.

 The Apple ID account, and the email address and password you use to create it, will follow you to every subsequent Apple device you come to own.
-But, there comes a time for every Apple device owner in which you, either voluntarily (for reasons of security or other) or remorsefully (forgot your credentials) need to reset this account.
-Fret not – here’s how to reset Apple ID, both your email address and password.
+But there comes a time in most Apple device owners’ lives when, whether voluntarily (for reasons of security or other) or not (forgot your password), the need to reset this account arises.
+If you’re in that position now, fret not — here’s how to reset Apple ID, including both your email address and password.

 How to reset Apple ID Email Address